Invasive Species Alert

 Species alert issued by: National Parks and Wildlife Service (NPWS)

+NPWS strongly advises that all water users continue to exercise vigilance and adopt procedures to minimize the risk of further spread of the disease.
 The single most effective action is to use the Check, Clean, Dry protocol this should be done routinely before and after visiting a river or lake.

-Check, Clean and allow all equipment to thoroughly DRY-out then dry for further 48 hours.
+Check, Clean and allow all equipment to thoroughly DRY-out, then dry for further 48 hours.

 If drying out equipment is not feasible equipment should be either: